 Its right to says that CPEC is the soul of China’s Belt and Road initiative, which is China’s master plan to connect with markets of the world.
-No doubt, CPEC is bringing huge investments to Pakistan, which is amplifying Pakistan’s economy.
+No doubt, CPEC is bringing huge investments to Pakistan in 2021, which is amplifying Pakistan’s economy.
 It includes projects to develop rail networks, road networks, energy projects, port, industrial zones and much more.
 Above all, it is witnessed as a game-changer for Pakistan in Economic, Social and Political domains.
 As per history, CPEC was envisioned in the decade of 1950 with the construction of Karakorum Highway.
 The initial working of Gwadar Port was done in Musharraf’s era but halted due to political instability.

 Later it was the year 2013, when the CPEC in its entirety came to existence, after long-standing dialogues between Islamabad and Beijing.
 The year 2015 brings a new life to Pakistan’s dwindling economy, with the conclusion of $46 Billion investment agreements between China and Pakistan, during the visit of China’s President to Pakistan.